Rewards credit cards

 Highlights

-• Earn 10x rewards (equivalent to 4 miles per S$1 spent) on eligible online and retail purchases like Apple, Shopee, H&M, and more.
+• Earn 10x rewards (equivalent to 4 miles per S$1 spent) on eligible retail purchases – both online and in-store

 • Earn 1x rewards on all other eligible purchases.